Imperfect Competition: Large Companies and Oligopoly

 Competition is dynamic; companies must constantly adapt to a changing economic and technological environment.
 Merging and downsizing sometimes buys time to become more competitive.
 Often, however, the most innovative employees are the ones who leave.

 In the long run, the major advantage of being a large corporation is being large.
 But the largest corporations have a high failure rate.
-Being a big company isn’t worth much when trying to control market or make economic profit.
+Being a big company isn’t worth much when trying to control markets or making an economic profit.
 I will go further, based on my corporate and academic experience analyzing industries and markets.
 When technology and consumer tastes are changing, being an established large company may put the company at a competitive disadvantage.
 Large companies are committed to existing technologies, existing products, existing distribution channels, and the internal thinking and routines of the past.
 Again and again, I saw new, small companies come into an industry or market and clobber an entrenched dominant firm.
 Think about what has happened to iconic companies like General Motors, Sears, IBM, GE, RCA and former hi-tech companies like Xerox, Polaroid, and Kodak.
 All are companies that lost large market share or even left markets they once dominated.
 Most of the 500 largest public corporations of 30 years ago have gone bankrupt, been acquired or are a much smaller company.

 Eventually, most large corporations are replaced by successful small companies that become the new dominating corporations.
 Small companies succeed because they:

-develop new products or services, or improve existing products or services, that met consumer needs better than existing products.
+• develop new products or services, or improve existing products or services, that met consumer needs better than existing products.

-take advantage of new methods of marketing or new marketing channels.
+• take advantage of new methods of marketing or new marketing channels.
 Amazon vs. "big box" store retailers.

 This is how a very small percent of today's small companies will become tomorrow's big companies.